rdpremlata2008-jpg/pyduino/README.md

 HC-05 RXD  → Arduino pin 11

 A voltage divider or suitable level shifter may be needed for the HC-05 RX input.

+you can also use it live and Serial.printin("x")

 Button